-It’s difficult to figure out the cost of Classical Academic Press as they don’t seem to offer a curriculum set for each grade.
-That is, to get the total cost of this classical curriculum, educators have to choose the book or book sets they wish children to study.
-Perhaps this is an intentional move to give parents the freedom to choose the subjects they like and skip the subjects they’re not so keen on.
+It isn’t easy to figure out the cost of Classical Academic Press as they don’t seem to offer a curriculum set for each grade.
+To get the total price of this classical curriculum, educators have to choose the book or book sets they wish children to study.
+Perhaps this is an intentional move to give parents the freedom to choose the subjects they like and skip the subjects they’re not keen on.

 Classical Education Curriculum for Free?

-If you don’t want a full-blown classical curriculum, but you want some of what a classical education offers, you might consider something like My Father’s World.
+If you don’t want a full-blown classical curriculum but want some of what a classical education offers plus a conservative Christian homeschool curriculum, you might consider something like My Father’s World.

 This program combines different homeschooling methods with a classical education.
-Specifically, it combines classical education with the Charlotte Mason elements, Unit Study, and Bible (see picture below from MFW website).
+Specifically, it combines classical schooling with the Charlotte Mason elements, Unit Study, and Bible (see picture below from MFW website).

-Combining classical education with Charlotte Mason methods is an extremely popular choice among Christian homeschooling families in America.
+Combining classical education with Charlotte Mason methods is a popular choice among Christian homeschooling families in America.

-This is because some people consider Classical homeschooling methods a little too rigorous, and seek to soften them somewhat with the addition of Charlotte Mason methods.
+Some people consider Classical homeschooling methods a little too rigorous and seek to soften them somewhat with Charlotte Mason methods.

-Charlotte Mason was a classical educator who developed her theory of education around the 1800-1900s.
-Her method used a lot of theory from classical education but softened it somewhat to reduce the memorization components and rote learning.
+Charlotte Mason was a classical educator who developed her education theory around the 1800-1900s.
+Her method used a lot of classical education theory but somewhat softened it to reduce the memorization components and rote learning.

-Instead, Mason said we should use more interesting books to teach children with (called living books) and get children out into nature more.
+Instead, Mason said we should use more exciting books to teach children (called living books) and get children out into nature more.
 She also said we should use more gentle ways of testing students, called narration.